Non-communicable disease

 Non-communicable diseases (NCDs) account for approximately 74% of all global deaths, with over 41 million people dying each year, according to the World Health Organization.
 The burden is particularly severe in low- and middle-income countries, where over three-quarters of NCD deaths occur.
 Cardiovascular diseases, cancers, chronic respiratory diseases, and diabetes are the leading contributors, affecting all age groups and placing immense strain on healthcare systems worldwide.

 In 2022, India reported a significant surge in diabetes cases, with the Indian Council of Medical Research estimating over 101 million adults living with the disease.
-This rise highlights the growing NCD crisis in South Asia.
+This marked a sharp increase from previous years, highlighting the escalating NCD crisis in the region.

 Claim